mrmupton/editablegrid/doc/README.txt

       Here we just display a message showing the new value.
       In real life, it's here that you can for example update your database (with an AJAX request).

-   When the EditableGrid object is created with the necessary callbacks activated, we use function "loadXML" to load the XMl file demo.xml.
+   When the dataGridOutput object is created with the necessary callbacks activated, we use function "loadXML" to load the XMl file demo.xml.

-That's it for the basics of using EditableGrid.
+That's it for the basics of using dataGridOutput.

 Improving our first example
 ---------------------------

 You remember we asked you to replace "demo.js" with "demo_simple.js" in demo.html.
-Well now that you are ready to see the real power of EditableGrid, you can use "demo.js" again.
+Well now that you are ready to see the real power of dataGridOutput, you can use "demo.js" again.

 In this part, we'll see how to further customize our editable grid, using mainly 3 mechanisms:
 - cell and header renderers that allow you to customize the way values are displayed